BIOTECH-7005-BIOINF-3000

 4.2 Get Trinity assembly statistics

 All results from Trinity will be stored in the folder of Col_leaf_chr2_trinity in the directory ~/prac_transcriptomics_assembly/04_results/04_denovo_assembly.
 It includes a lot of intermediate files and log files created during the Trinity assembly process.
-The final output file includes all final assembled transcripts and is named Trinity.fasta.
+The final output file includes all final assembled transcripts and with suffix Trinity.fasta.

 The Trinity package provides a useful utility to summarise the basic assembly statistics.